Last Updated: August 5, 2018

 I’m willing to bet that you do, but there are a few (rare) instances where someone might actually not need a guitar case.

 You may think the sole purpose of a guitar case is to protect your guitar from damage or weather.
 Sure, protection is one function, but their other purpose is to make your life easier.
 Guitars can be awkward to carry around, so even a cheap gig bag will make transporting easier–allowing you to strap the guitar onto your back and tote it across town on your bike, if you’re so inclined.

 Now, if you have a very cheap guitar and seriously don’t plan to ever take it anywhere–not even to the music store for occasional maintenance–then maybe, just maybe you don’t need a guitar case.

 There are 3 major categories of guitar cases:

 - Hybrid cases

-Of course, there’s a lot of variety under each of these broad categories, with lots of variation in price, weight, durability, and how well they’ll protect your guitar.
+Of course, there’s a lot of variety under each of these 3 broad categories, with lots of variation in price, weight, durability, and how well each will protect your guitar.
 Really, what kind of guitar case you need comes down to what you plan to do with the guitar.
-Are you just carrying it around in your house, or are you regularly throwing it into a packed trailer and hauling it to live gigs?
+Are you just carrying it around inside your house, or are you regularly throwing it into a packed trailer and hauling it to live gigs?
 Depending on how active you are as a musician, you may actually want more than one type of case.

 Now, let’s dig deeper on each of these major categories, break them down further, and discuss some of the pros and cons of each type of guitar case.